 Assistance may be obtained 24 hours a day, seven days a week, by dialing 911.
 During business hours (8:00 a.m. to 4:30 p.m., Monday through Friday), you are also strongly urged to contact, whether student or employee, one of the following Title IX Coordinators as soon as reasonably possible to report any sexual misconduct you believe may have occurred.
 A formal complaint may be filed with the Title IX Coordinator in person, by regular mail, or by electronic mail, by using the contact information listed below.

-Title IX Coordinator:
+Title IX Coordinator: Munira Kassim

-Student Compliance & Conduct Supervisor /Title IX Coordinator Location: Campus Safety Building, Office N227 Phone: 313.845.6301
+Assistant Director of Student Conduct and Compliance /Title IX Coordinator

+Location: Building N, Office N227

+Phone: 313.845.6301